-topmost node on a graph or an (upside-down) tree that has no ancestors nor any (preceding) path. shared structure a feature structure with some attributes sharing values.
+root: I would delete 'nor any preceding path' as this follows from it not having any ancestors shared structure a feature structure with some attributes sharing values.
 In graph notation, a node to which two paths merge represents a shared structure.
 In matrix notation, the shared structure is represented by an identical boxed integer.
 See reentrancy.